sspusapaty/multicilk/README.md

 * To use thread local storage related functions, see the `cilkls` branch.
 You will need to compile the modified glibc and link it with your Multicilk program.
 * To use mutex/cnd var related functions, see the `mutexes_and_cnd_vars` branch.
 You will need to compile the modified glibc and link it with your Multicilk program.

-//TODO: Merge the different glibc's into one unified glibc to use.
+//TODO: Merge the different glibcs into one unified glibc to use.

 We also provide the following extra functions for working with Cilk runtimes.